Regula Cuckoo Movement Identification

 Regula Cuckoo Conversions

 Here are some common measurements conversions for the pendulum length.
 The pendulum on a Regula cuckoo is from the top of the movement to the center of the leaf.
 The movement will be stamped with this number usually.
-It will be stamped with a CM length usually on the left side of the back plate.
+It will have a stamp with a CM length usually on the left side of the back plate.

 - 19.5cm = 7 3/4 Drop